ariebovenberg/pdfje/docs/tutorial.rst

 .. code-block:: python

+  from pdfje import AutoPage
-  from pdfje import AutoPage, Rule main_story = AutoPage([
+  from pdfje.layout import Rule
+  main_story = AutoPage([
       Paragraph("Chapter one: The beginning", style=heading),
       Paragraph("It was a dark and stormy night...", paragraph),